Contact us

 Clean drinking water

-The MS AutoHoofClean system is a fully automated system that is placed at the exit of the milking robot or in the return alley of a convential barn.
+The MS AutoHoofClean provides 24/7, fully automated hoof care at the exit of the milking robot or in the return alley of a conventional barn.
+It works both preventively and curatively against digital dermatitis (heel warts).

 Contact our dairy manager